tezw21/BGS-Tally/README.md

 A simple plugin for EDMC to count BGS work

 # Installation
-Download the Latest release of BGS Tally
+Download the [latest release](https://github.com/Marginal/EDMarketConnector/releases/latest)of BGS Tally
  - In EDMC, on the Plugins settings tab press the “Open” button.
 This reveals the plugins folder where this app looks for plugins.
  - Open the .zip archive that you downloaded and move the folder contained inside into the plugins folder.